mewdev/mewdev/README.md

 - Wordpress
 - Figma, Webflow

+### 👨‍💻 Take a peek at my most frequently used programming languages right here:

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mewdev&layout=compact)

 ### 🌱 Continuous Learning:
-Exploring the fascinating world of front-end development through small projects and learning from the Scrimba platform 🚀.
-Eager to absorb knowledge and always up for a challenge.
+Since December 2023 I am exploring the exciting world of front-end development by working on personal projects and learning from resources like Scrimba.
+I have a strong passion for learning and thrive on challenges that help me expand my skill set.

 ### 🚀 What I Bring to the Table:
 - Clean, semantic, scalable modular code utilizing current modern technologies